 It seems he has run out of time.

 Kyo looks up from where his gaze had been staring through the earth into the void beyond, and sees his daughter’s concerned gaze on his.
 All of her hostility has faded, leaving her angular face appearing softer than he’s seen it in a long time.
 It may be the first time she’s completely dropped her guard around him in years, and he feels an urge to go to her, draw her into a hug.
 Not just to protect her, but also to reassure.

 She’s not just concerned about what his reaction means for her.
 Whatever she sees in his face, it concerns her for him.

 And so Leader Koga takes a deep breath, centering himself in the feel of the air rushing into his lungs, then back out.
 He tried running from his past, believing he would be able to, eventually, confront it on his own terms.
-And yet now that the parallels between himself and his daughter become clear, he smiles a bitter smile at how obvious it now is what he’s been doing wrong.
+And yet now that the parallels between himself and his daughter become clear, he smiles a bitter smile at how obvious his mistake has been.

 “I am alright, Janine.”

 “I know you are worried for me, but if there’s something else…”